 Year ended December 31,

-2021 2020 2019
+2022 2021 2020

 (In thousands)

-Primerica Life \$ 30,000 \$ 170,000 \$ 270,000
+Primerica Life \$ 255,000 \$ 30,000 \$ 170,000

-Primerica Life Canada 140.243 22.532 22,544
+Primerica Life Canada 22,929 140,243 22,532

-Dividends paid by Primerica Life were lower in 2021 as statutory capital and surplus was adversely impacted by the timing of financing a fluctuating amount of statutory redundant reserves with Vidalia Re as well as higher claims and continued elevated policy sales during the COVID-19 pandemic.
-Dividends paid by Primerica Life Canada were higher in 2021 due to the payment of a one-time dividend of \$116.4 million that was used to fund a portion of the e-TeleQuote acquisition.
+Dividends paid by Primerica Life were higher in 2022 as statutory capital and surplus levels were higher than 2021 due to lower claims and lower policies sales, both of which were impacted by the COVID-19 pandemic in the prior year.
+Higher statutory capital and surplus levels allowed higher dividends to be paid from our life insurance subsidiaries.
+Statutory capital and surplus levels were also lower in 2021 due to financing a fluctuating amount of statutory redundant reserves with Vidalia Re which limited the dividends that could be paid.
+Dividends paid by Primerica Life Canada returned to a normal level in 2022 from elevated levels in 2021 due to the payment of a one-time dividend that was used to fund a portion of the e-TeleQuote acquisition.
 For additional information on dividend capacity and restrictions, see Note 15 (Statutory Accounting and Dividend Restrictions) to our consolidated financial statements included elsewhere in this report.

-Policy and Contract Reserve Sufficiency Analysis, Under the laws and regulations of their jurisdictions of domicile, our U.S. insurance subsidiaries are required to conduct annual analyses of the sufficiency of their life insurance statutory reserves.
+Policy and Contract Reserve Sufficiency Analysis.
+Under the laws and regulations of their jurisdictions of domicile, our U.S. insurance subsidiaries are required to conduct annual analyses of the sufficiency of their life insurance statutory reserves.
 In addition, other U.S. jurisdictions in which our U.S. subsidiaries are licensed may have certain reserve requirements that differ from those of their domiciliary jurisdictions.
 In each case, a qualified actuary must submit an opinion that states that the aggregate statutory reserves, when considered in light of the assets held with respect to such reserves, make good and sufficient provision for the associated contractual obligations and related expenses of the insurer.
 If such an opinion cannot be provided, then the affected insurer must set up additional reserves by moving funds from surplus.
 Our U.S. insurance subsidiaries most recently submitted these opinions without qualification to applicable insurance regulatory authorities.